-Document A is a template letter to the Public Trustee for the Australian Capital Territory requesting that it administer the estate of the deceased artist.
+Document A is a template letter to the Tasmanian Public Trustee requesting that it administer the estate of the deceased artist.

-Document B is a suggested authority which the beneficiaries could sign nominating who will act on behalf of all of them.
+Document B is a suggested authority that the beneficiaries could sign nominating who will act on behalf of all of them.